haqistan/mblaze-tools/README.md

 ~/.mblaze/profile in the form of text that looks like email headers.
 Things you can set there:

+* MpaneLines: size in lines of pane mpane creates for mloop
 * MaildirBase: the base directory of your maildir tree
 * InboxName: the relative path of your inbox under Maildir
 * Inbox: full path to your main in-box